 Job Duties

 The job duties of a respiratory therapist may vary depending on their work environment.
-However, there are some common tasks that respiratory therapists typically perform, including:
+However, some common tasks that respiratory therapists typically perform include:

 - Assessing patients for lung disease